-SchoolTutoring Academy’s tutoring programs for North Adams students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for North Adams, Massachusetts students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 North Adams Public School District is comprised of four schools and over 1,500 students.
 The district has a more old-fashioned setup with three schools with grades K-7 and a high school with grades 8-12.
 Colegrove Park Elementary School is expected to open in 2015.
 North Adams is also home to a prekindergarten program and the district-wide 21st Century After School Programs.
 The 21st Century Community Learning Center has been recognized for its excellence and serves as a demonstration site visited by school coordinators from across the state.

 We currently cover the following North Adams-area school district: North Adams Public School District.

 Educating Our Parents: Understanding the Sandown District Curriculum

 North Adams’ Drury High School provides a rigorous curriculum that fosters 21st century learning skills.
 The skills that students acquire will help them in their prospective careers, and learning is project-based, involves critical thinking, requires writing across all disciplines, and is enhanced by the most up-to-date technology in the classrooms.
 Instruction is standards-based, and departments work with administrators in order to constantly review and revise the curriculum as needed and to integrate the current best practices in education.